Chargebacks happen when your customers contact their credit card issuers or banks to dispute transactions they have paid.

-If you customer does issue a chargeback, the cardholder’s credit card issuer or bank will typically refund the transaction immediately.
+If your customer does issue a chargeback, the cardholder’s credit card issuer or bank will typically refund the transaction immediately.
 Once the dispute has been made, you will receive an email from Stripe that includes all of the related details.
-Stripe will then deduct the disputed amount plus a $15 chargeback fee from your account the day after a dispute was filed.
+Stripe will then deduct the disputed amount plus a chargeback fee from your account the day after a dispute was filed.
 You can see all related activity from your Stripe dashboard.

 - Talk to your customers and understand why the chargeback happened

 - If you’ve talked to your customer and they confirm the chargeback was a mistake and agree to drop the dispute, have your customer call their bank and let them know they want the chargeback canceled